 The Banpo Bridge Rainbow Fountain is a Hangang River light show that should not be missed.
 Installed along both sides of the Banpodaegyo Bridge, it’s a total of 570 metres long, and it’s the longest bridge fountain in the world.

 A total of 380 nozzles spray water suctioned up from the Han River below, out into a dancing show of music and movement.
 With 200 lights illuminating rainbow-coloured jets of water synchronized to music, the fountain is one of best things to do in Seoul at night.
 And it’s free!

 The Banpo Bridge Rainbow Fountain operates every day from April to October, four to six times a day.
 Each show lasts approximately 20 minutes.
-Check this website for showtimes and further information.
+Schedules differ from season to day of the week.

 If you really want to amp up your view of the Banpo Bridge and Rainbow Fountain, consider taking a Hangang River Cruise.
 Each cruise is 70 minutes long, and timed to catch the fountain show.

 Bamdokkaebi is a Seoul night market that combines a food truck festival with an artist’s flea market.
 The Banpo Hangang Park market is known as the “Romantic Moonlight Market.”
 It’s one of the best things to do in Seoul at night, and a favourite event for foreigners visiting the city.

 The stalls at this night market are independently rented by artists and vendors, so it’s a great place to get a feel for what’s trendy in the city at the moment.
 It’s also the perfect place to shop for unique and affordable souvenirs to take back home.

 The food truck festival that takes over the area each night is one of Seoul’s most popular events.
 With both international and Korean food offerings on hand, you’re sure to find something to please your palette.

 I indulged in a Cubano sandwich (what can I say?
 I loved the movie, Chef!) while at Bamdokkaebi.
 The only downer at the food truck festival are the super long lines.
 Make sure you don’t go there starving, and be prepared to wait for whatever you choose to eat.